tastyigniter/ti-ext-translate/README.md

 Using the LocalePicker component a visitor can choose their preferred language.
 This component shows a simple dropdown, which will change the language of the page depending on the selection.

-Add the `Local Picker` component to your layout or page
+Add the `Language Picker` component to your layout or page

 ```html
 ---